 Provide upskilling and professional development opportunities

-For a lot of workers (particularly Gen Z and millennials) continuous learning and skill development play an outsized role in improving job satisfaction.36 In a study by Udemy, 80% of employees said that more learning and development opportunities would help them feel more engaged at work.37 Organisations too find themselves in need of new skills and capabilities.
-Investing in upskilling and training initiatives can simultaneously accomplish the goals of building new competencies to address specific skill gaps within the organization as well as boosting an organisation’s attractiveness to job seekers by offering opportunities to learn and grow.
+For a lot of workers (particularly Gen Z and millennials) continuous learning and skill development play an outsized role in improving job satisfaction.36 In a study by Udemy, 80% of employees said that more learning and development opportunities would help them feel more engaged at work.37 Organizations too find themselves in need of new skills and capabilities.
+Investing in upskilling and training initiatives can simultaneously accomplish the goals of building new competencies to address specific skill gaps within the organization as well as boosting an organization’s attractiveness to job seekers by offering opportunities to learn and grow.
 Almost 50% of workers would consider switching jobs for better training and upskilling opportunities and more than 60% said it was an important reason to stay at their current job.38

-Offer nontraditional benefits and individualised rewards
+Offer nontraditional benefits and individualized rewards

 Nearly 60% of employees want benefits that their employer doesn’t presently offer, according to MetLife’s 19th annual Employee Benefit Trends (EBTS) study.39 Many government personnel systems are one-size-fits-all, making it hard to attract and retain talent.
 While data shows that benefits don’t outweigh compensation when it comes to job selection, they can become the deciding factor if two jobs offer similar monetary compensation.

 Allowing employees to choose their rewards (figure 7) can boost engagement and satisfaction.
 There are as many “futures of rewards” as there are workers.
-For example, one employee might value a child care stipend/voucher or points to use for grocery delivery while another might prefer a retail gift card or subsidised learning.
+For example, one employee might value a child care stipend/voucher or points to use for grocery delivery while another might prefer a retail gift card or subsidized learning.
 Through the Federal Academic Alliance, OPM has arranged with leading universities and learning institutions to offer continuing education to federal employees at reduced rates.
 In some cases, this can even extend to spouses and legal dependents.40

 Support workplace mental health